 LineNow is a closed-loop procurement platform, which means the purchase order is not treated as a static PDF.
 It is a living operational object.

-The system starts from sales and inventory, recommends what to buy, builds the PO, sends it through the right supplier channel, reads the supplier reply, updates the order, tracks receiving, updates inventory, and sends clean purchase data to accounting.
+The system starts from sales and inventory, recommends what to buy, builds the PO, sends it through the right supplier channel, reads the supplier reply into a reviewable order update, tracks receiving, updates inventory, and stages clean purchase data for accounting.

 That is why LineNow is not just "purchase order software."
 It is purchase order automation across the full buying loop.